Can You Refuse a Breathalyzer in Florida?

 Though you can refuse a breath test, be aware of the consequences of doing so.
 If you refuse a breathalyzer, you will be subject to a mandatory license suspension of one year and receive a fine of $500.

-A second or third refusal offense is a first-degree misdemeanor and will result in an 18-month license suspension and possible jail time.
+A second offense or third refusal offense is a first-degree misdemeanor and will result in an 18-month license suspension and possible jail time.
 You’ll have to pay license reinstatement fees to get your license back if it’s suspended.

 Appealing a DUI Refusal or License Suspension